 The potential risk may be worth it — but only you know whether that's the case and can make that decision in the context of the culture and politics in your specific workplace.
 Whether an individual work harassment policy truly meets your needs is ultimately up to you.
 This is a very difficult issue, and even women who take actions they believe are correct are not necessarily satisfied with the ultimate outcome.

-In the case that the perpetrator is a client, it's something that's potentially easier to report internally to managers or an HR rep because the offender is outside the company and you may simply be allowed to switch teams or projects.
+You may have found that HR is unhelpful in harassment situations, as other women have argued before.
+But, in the case that the perpetrator is a client, it's something that's potentially easier to report internally to managers or an HR rep because the offender is outside the company and you may simply be allowed to switch teams or projects.

 Ultimately, you need to make a choice about whether you want to work with this client in spite of what you're going through.
 It's a personal decision but we believe you have every right to try to get out of the situation and you don't have to confront them yourself.
 Your employer has a moral and legal obligation to protect you from inappropriate sexual conduct and sex discrimination.